nodejs/node/doc/contributing/maintaining/maintaining-openssl.md

 # Maintaining OpenSSL

+OpenSSL is automatically updated by the [update-openssl-action][].
+There is also a script in `tools/dep_updaters` that can be used to update it.
-This document describes how to update `deps/openssl/`.
+This document describes how to manually update `deps/openssl/`.

 If you need to provide updates across all active release lines you will currently need to generate four PRs as follows: